pjanec/dirigent/README.md

 Shared configuration is shared among all agents.
 It specifies the launch plans but can be used also for another information like the names of all the machines involved etc.

-Local configuration defines the network settings and operation mode details of a single agent or master application.
+Local configuration defines the network settings, operation mode details of a single agent or master application.

+Local configuration is assembled from different pieces
+ - the command line arguments
+ - application executable config file
+ - local configuration file

-### Shared config
+### Shared config file

+Shared configuration contains the settings that needs to be same for all agents, for example the start plan definitions.

 Shared configuration is stored in the `SharedConfig.xlm` file.
 The location of the file can be set through application option `sharedConfigFile`.

+Shared config file is mandatory.
+Dirigent won't start without it.

+### Agent's local config file

+Agent's local config file contains configuration that is specific for an agent (for example folder watching settings).
+Each agent can use its own local configuration.

+Local configuration is stored in the `LocalConfig.xlm` file.
+The location of the file can be set through application option `localConfigFile`.

+Local configuration file is optional.

 #### Launch plan